 Appearance Of Elephant Ear Betta

 I must say of all betta fish this fish is considered a unique shaped fish.
-The fins of this type are typically very amusing with bright, striking colors.
-The name comes from the two pectoral fins that resemble an elephant’s head.
+The fins of this fish are amazed you with their bright, striking colors.
+The name comes from the two pectoral fins that resemble an elephant’s ear.